• Back

 What you need to know about the data

-• The data tells you about the experience of recent students, but your experience may be different.
+• The data tells you about the experiences of recent students, but your experience may be different.

 The data displayed is from students on this and other courses in Creative writing.